← Back to Demos|

 • - Reduces divergence rate by one power

 Note: Unlike 1/r or 1/sqrt(r) singularities, the 1/r^12 singularity is not fully canceled by k=-1.
-However, the regularization still improves numerical stability by reducing the divergence rate, resulting in 22.3% improvement.
+The regularization can lower peak forces by reducing the divergence rate, but hard close encounters can still stall and must be validated per setup.

 Loading Molecular Simulator...